mevdschee/java-crud-api/full/README.md

 set it to one or multiple hosts in a comma separated list (e.g. "http://localhost:8080,http://localhost:9090").

 ## Extra Features

-### Support for output in JSON or XML

-By sending the "Accept: application/json" header you are specifying you want to receive JSON.
-By sending the "Accept: application/xml" header you are specifying you want to receive XML.
-Alternatively you may also end your URL in ".json" or ".xml" to specify the output format.

 ### Input and output of database structure and records